gatsbyjs/gatsby/packages/gatsby-plugin-google-analytics/README.md

 To allow custom events to be tracked, the plugin exposes a function to include in your project.

-To use it, simply import it and use it within your scripts, both within components and logic functions.
+To use it, import the package and call the event within your components and business logic.

 ```jsx
 import React